-The curriculum for the bachelor's degree in psychology, which is aligned with American Psychological Association guidelines, is designed to provide you with a solid grounding in the major theoretical schools of psychology and the findings of research.
-The program covers the application of psychological concepts and principles to individual cognitive and emotional functioning, the workplace, and interpersonal relationships.
-The program also emphasizes the application of biological, social, and professional principles and concepts in response to psychological needs.
+The curriculum for the bachelor's degree in psychology, which is aligned with American Psychological Association guidelines, is designed to provide you with a solid grounding in the major theoretical schools of psychology and research findings.
+The program covers the application of psychological concepts and principles to individual cognitive and emotional functioning,

-- Analyze a case study, providing an appropriate diagnosis, a rationale for that diagnosis, and suggestions for treatment - Create a stress-management program and prepare a presentation - Participate in a career review project in which students research potential jobs or graduate programs and submit a résumé or an application for graduate school
+- · Analyze a case study, providing an appropriate diagnosis, a rationale for that diagnosis, and suggestions for treatment - · Create a stress-management program and prepare a presentation - Participate in a career review project in which students research potential jobs or graduate programs and submit a résumé or an application for graduate school

 A degree with a major in psychology requires the successful completion of 120 credits of coursework, including 33 credits for the major; 41 credits in general education requirements; and 46 credits in the minor, electives, and other degree requirements.
 At least 17 credits in the major must be earned in upper-level courses (numbered 300 or above).
 See p.
-67 for information on overall degree requirements.
+71 for information on overall degree requirements.

-Note: Related requirement for the major is listed under general education courses (indicated by ♦)
+Note: Related requirements for the major are listed under general education and/or elective courses.